 George King, Kearny’s chief of police, said he will inform The Observer and the public if and when the program is expanded to the West Hudson area.

-The Observers Kevin Canessa may be reached by email at kc@theobserver.com or @kevincanessa on Facebook and Twitter.
+The Observer’s Kevin Canessa may be reached by email at kc@theobserver.com or @kevincanessa on Facebook and Twitter.
 Your feedback is welcome and encouraged.

 Learn more about the writer ...

-Kevin A. Canessa Jr. is the editor of and broadcaster at The Observer, a place where he has served on and off since 2006.
-He is responsible for the editorial content of the newspaper and website, the production of the e-Newspaper, writing several stories per week (including the weekly editorial), conducting live broadcasts on Facebook Live, including a weekly recap of the news — and much more behind the scenes.
+Kevin A. Canessa Jr. is the editor of and broadcaster at The Observer, an organization he has served since 2006.
+He is responsible for the editorial content of the newspaper and website, the production of the e-Newspaper, writing several stories per week (including the weekly editorial), conducting live broadcasts on social media channels such as YouTube, Facebook, and X, including a weekly recap of the news — and much more behind the scenes.
 Between 2006 and 2008, he introduced the newspaper to its first-ever blog — which included podcasts, audio and video.
 Originally from Jersey City, Kevin lived in Kearny until 2004, lived in Port St. Lucie.
-Florida, for four years until February 2016 and in March of that year, he moved back to West Hudson to return to The Observer full time.
+Florida, for four years until February 2016 and in March of that year, he moved back to Kearny to return to The Observer full time.
 Click Here to send Kevin an email.